-Pursuant to Article 529, quindecies, section 3b) of the Corporations Law (Ley de Sociedades de Capital - LSC) and Article 28 of the Board of Directors Regulation, the Nominations and Compensation Committee has set as objective for the composition of the Board of Directors that female directors account for 30% of the total in 2020 (as per recommendation 14 of the CNMV Good Governance Code), and has approved a series of principles and guidelines that must be complied with internally by the Company to improve the gender balance on the management bodies of PRISA.
+As per recommendation 14 of the CNMV Good Governance Code, in December 2015 the Company set as objective for the composition of the Board of Directors that female directors account for 30% of the total in 2020, and also set a series of principles and guidelines to improve the gender balance on the management bodies of PRISA.

-Furthermore, in December 2015 the Board of Directors, at the proposal of the Corporate Governance Committee and the Nominations and Compensation Committee, and in fulfilment of the recommendations of the CNMV Good Governance Code, approved a "Director Selection Policy" that is concrete and verifiable, ensures that director appointment or re-election proposals are based on a prior analysis of the Board of Directors' needs and, at the same time, favours diversity of knowledge, experience and gender.

-Noteworthy amongst the objectives of that policy are: i) that the principle of diversity in the composition of the Board of Directors should prevail in its broadest sense; ii) the director selection or re-election process will be guided by the goal of achieving an appropriate balance in the Board of Directors as a whole and, toward that end, qualified persons will be sought with personal and professional good repute and whose appointment favours diversity of knowledge, experience, background and gender on the Board of Directors and, furthermore, iii) by 2020 the number of female directors will account for at least 30% of the total members of the Board of Directors.
+The Company also has a "Director Selection Policy" that ensures that director appointment or re-election proposals are based on a prior analysis of the Board of Directors' needs and whose objectives are summarized in the following: i) principle of diversity in the composition of the Board of Directors; ii) purpose of achieving an adequate balance in the Board of Directors as a whole, looking for persons whose appointment would foster diversity of knowledge, experience, origin and gender and iii) objective that for the year 2020 the number of female directors represents at least 30% of the total members of the Board of Directors.